liberland/docs/blockchain/judiciary/initial_proposal.md

 ### Litigation
 1. Attorneys mutually select a third Judge (the Arbitrator).
-2. The Arbitrator delivers a Judgement, analyzing the Application and Response according to Liberland law, resulting in statements of "Party X pays to Party Y," backed by a rationale.
+2. The Arbitrator delivers a Judgement, analyzing the Application and Response according to Liberland law and relevant contract, resulting in statements of "Party X pays to Party Y," backed by a rationale.
 3. If the Parties accept, the judgment is executed.
 If a Party rejects, the Party pays the appeals fee, and an appeal process commences.

 ## Appeal